Studiosity/grover/README.md

 The `wait_for_selector` option can also be used to wait until an element appears on the page.
 Additional waiting parameters can be set with the `wait_for_selector_options` options hash.
 For available options, see: https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagewaitforselectorselector-options.

+The `wait_for_function` option can be used to wait until a specific function returns a truthy value.
+Additional parameters can be set with the `wait_for_function_options` options hash.
+For available options, see: https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagewaitforfunctionpagefunction-options-args

 The `wait_for_timeout` option can also be used to wait the specified number of milliseconds have elapsed.

 The `raise_on_request_failure` option, when enabled, will raise a `Grover::JavaScript::RequestFailedError`